 Expansion tanks perform a simple but very necessary function.
 Follow these tips to make and keep them functioning as intended. <>

-John Siegenthaler, P.E., is a mechanical engineering graduate of Rensselaer Polytechnic Institute and a licensed professional engineer.
-He has more than 35 years experience in designing modern hydronic heating systems.
-Siegenthaler’s latest book is Heating with Renewable Energy (see www.hydronicpros.com for more information).
+John Siegenthaler, P.E., is a mechanical engineer with more than 40 years experience in designing modern hydronic heating systems.
+Siegenthaler l is author of Modern Hydronic Heating & Cooling (fourth edition) and Heating with Renewable Energy (see www.hydronicpros.com for more information).

 1. Modern Hydronic Heating, 3rd Ed., John Siegenthaler, Cengage Publishing 2012, ISBN -13: 978-1-4283-3515-8